Rhode Island's congressional districts

-Rhode Island is divided into 2 congressional districts, each represented by a member of the United States House of Representatives.
-It is the second least populous state in the nation to have more than one congressional district.
+Rhode Island is divided into two congressional districts, each of them represented by a member of the United States House of Representatives.
+No Republican has won a House seat in the state since 1990.
+It is the least populous state in the nation to have more than one congressional district.

-The districts are currently represented in the 118th United States Congress by 2 Democrats.

 Current districts and representatives

+The districts are represented in the 118th United States Congress by two Democrats.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Rhode Island, presented chronologically.
 All redistricting events that took place in Rhode Island between 1973 and 2013 are shown.
 District numbers are represented by the map fill colors.